- Garden / Landscaping / Patio — 248

-People should begin by deciding which style of electric range they need.
+People should begin by deciding which style of the electric range they need.
 This will make the hunt go much more quickly as it makes it possible to search only within that parameter.
-There are three main types of electric range to choose from: a drop-in range, a slide-in style and the freestanding models.
+There are three main types of electric range to choose from: a drop-in range, a slide-in style, and the freestanding models.
 Consideration should be given to the size and location of the area where the electric range will be used.

 Another electric range worth considering is the freestanding style.
-This type is usually just a bit larger, but has a good deal of oven capacity and a spacious stove top.
+This type is usually just a bit larger but has a good deal of oven capacity and a spacious stovetop.
 It stands on its own anywhere in the kitchen.
 It is finished on three sides to look nice from any angle.
 After looking at all these options and narrowing down what is needed, buying an electric range will be a much easier process.